640 South State StreetDover, Delaware 19901

 For newborns, no special preparation is needed for a trypsinogen test.

-Children and adults may need to fast for eight hours before the test.
-Your health care provider will give you specific instructions.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Children and adults may need to fast for 8 hours before the test.
+Your healthcare provider will give you specific instructions.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.